John Day (film)

-John Day is 2013 Hindi thriller film directed by Ahishor Solomon and produced by K Asif, Anjum Rizvi and Aatif Khan.
-The film features Naseeruddin Shah, Randeep Hooda, Vipin Sharma, Shernaz Patel as main characters.
+John Day is a 2013 Indian Hindi-language action thriller film written and directed by Ahishor Solomon.
+The film stars Naseeruddin Shah, Randeep Hooda, Elena Kazan, Vipin Sharma, and Shernaz Patel.
 It is an unofficial remake of the Spanish thriller Box 507.

 Plot

-John Day is a bank manager of Royal Citizen Co-operative Bank and lives with his wife Maria Day.
+John Day is a bank manager at Royal Citizen Co-operative Bank and lives with his wife Maria Day.
 The couple has recently lost their only daughter Pearl in a forest fire while she was on a trip with her boyfriend Kanishk.
 Maria is always depressed and never opens up with anyone.
-One day when John is away for office work, a courier-boy enters the house and takes Maria as a captive.
-He then calls up John informing him about his wife is a hostage, and tells him that a man will visit him at his bank and John has to do his work.
-It is shown that actually, it was a planned bank heist where the visitor gagged John, opened up the cash locker and fled.
-Meanwhile, the kidnapper hammered Maria causing her a serious brain damage, and she got admitted to the hospital in a state of coma.
+One day, when John is away for office work, a courier-boy enters the house and takes Maria as a captive.
+He then calls up John, informing him about his wife is a hostage, and tells him that a man will visit him at his bank and John has to do his work.
+It is shown that actually, it was a planned bank heist where the visitor gagged John, opened up the cash locker, and fled.
+Meanwhile, the kidnapper hammered Maria, causing her serious brain damage, and she got admitted to the hospital in a state of coma.

-The news spread like wildfire in all TV channels.
+The news spread like wildfire on all TV channels.
 An impatient and short tempered Police Officer, Gautam, is shocked and calls his girlfriend Tabassum to collect a very important document stored in a locker of the bank.
 Inside the bank, the bank authorities, in the presence of the police, are giving away claims to bank customers, when Tabassum approaches and claims her documents which are revealed to be some property papers called "CASABLANCA ESTATES".
 This surprises John Day, and he follows the duo in his car and observes them depositing the file in a government property office.
 John bribes the office personnel and procures the original Casablanca files, and investigates.